pektezol/LeastPortalsHub/README.md

 ## Support

-If you want to support the creator, you can do so by using GitHub sponsorships by [clicking here](https://github.com/sponsors/pektezol).
+If you want to support the creator, you can do it via using GitHub sponsorships by clicking [here](https://github.com/sponsors/pektezol).

 ## Disclaimer